frederic-perez/AmE-dictionary/data/dictionary.md

 __whip up__ _phr v_ :two: To make food or a meal very quickly and easily.
 __whip<sup>1</sup>__ _v_ :mute:[w~~h~~ip]
 __whip<sup>2</sup>__ _n_ :mute:[w~~h~~ip] _Mr.
 Roskam was appointed deputy whip after the 2010 elections._
-__whiplash__ _n_ :nine: Injury caused by a severe jerk to the head, typically in a car accident. _Suffering from whiplash, he spent weeks with his neck in a collar._ _An amazing, whiplash-inducing performance._ _Economic whiplash._ :es: latigazo
+__whiplash__ _n_ :nine::m: Injury caused by a severe jerk to the head, typically in a car accident. _Suffering from whiplash, he spent weeks with his neck in a collar._ _An amazing, whiplash-inducing performance._ _Economic whiplash._ :es: latigazo
 __whippersnapper__ _n_ :two: /ˈwɪpəˌsnæpə/ An insignificant but pretentious or cheeky person, often a young one.
 Also called: whipster.
 __whipsaw__ _v_
 __whir<sup>1</sup>__ _n_ :two: (whirr in _British English_) Sound of something in rapid motion. _The high-pitched whir of a drill._